Digimon World 4: Gameplay

 Guilmon, controlled by the player, attacks enemies.
 Up to 4 players can join simultaneously, indicated by portraits on the bottom of the screen.

 Digimon World 4 is an action role-playing game with elements of digital pet games.
-The game offers a choice of one of four starter Digimon: Dorumon, Veemon, Guilmon, and Agumon.
-Depending on what the player does in the game, the Digimon it selects and the level, it may gain a Digivolution.
+The game offers a choice of one of four starter Digimon: Dorumon, Veemon, Guilmon, or Agumon.
+Depending on what the player does in the game, the Digimon they select, and its level, it may gain a Digivolution.
 In this game the player does not use the Digimon powers but instead attacks the enemy by using weapons like swords, guns and axes.

 Development

 Digimon World 4 was developed and published by Digimon series veteran Bandai.
-The game was first showcased at Electronic Entertainment Expo (E3) 2004 with release planned for the summer.
+The game was first showcased at Electronic Entertainment Expo (E3) 2004 with release planned for that summer.
 It later enjoyed exhibition at E3 2005, and had gone gold by June 2.
 Specially marked copies of the game were packaged with a limited-edition Digimon trading card depicting a new Digimon called Dorumon.